 Memo Offers Guidelines on Preventing Social Media Abuse of Nursing Home Residents

-Posted on behalf of The Bell Law Firm, PLLC on Sep 14, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Sep 14, 2016 in Nursing Home Injury or Death

 Social media abuse has become a growing problem at nursing homes, as there are more and more media reports about nursing home staff members taking and posting pictures or videos of residents without their consent.